-The Compliments food truck will be parked on site and will be easily accessible throughout the day.
-There will also be snacks for sale inside, as well as vending machines available in the lobby.
+Scott Brothers New American Meat Co. and the Compliments food truck will be parked on site and will be easily accessible throughout the day.
+There will also be snacks for sale at the concession stand inside, as well as vending machines available in the lobby.

 What about things to bring home to my cats?

 Our vendors will have an array of merchandise for you to buy, including cat trees made in New Hampshire and other quality cat products that you won’t find in any of your local chain pet stores.

 Phones and non-professional point and shoot cameras are welcome!
 If you’re a professional photographer, please contact us at email@example.com

 Where are the restrooms?

 The bathrooms are located in the lobby of the rink, on the left hand side as you walk in and the right hand side as you walk out.
 Both have accessible stalls available.